tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 Once the handler is spawned it receives an `ActorContext` and @github[CswContext](/csw-framework/src/main/scala/csw/framework/models/CswContext.scala) in its constructor.
 The `ActorContext` is used to get the `ActorSystem` of the component and maybe spawn other actors i.e worker actors for maintaining state.
 The `CswContext` can be used to get the handle of all the services provided by CSW.
-To know more about these services please refer to this
+To know more about these services, please refer to this
 @ref[section](../../commons/create-component.md#csw-services-injection).